CoralVentures/coral_flutter/docs/application_testing.md

 }
 ```

 1) Instead of using `group` we use `coralTestGroup`.
-This will take description of the group and pass it to the anonymous function as `userStoryId`.
+This will use the  `description` (which should be the user story id) of the group and pass it to the anonymous function as `userStoryId`.

-*Note: we can't simply create a var of the description because the group's description needs to be a string literal and tests will fail if you try to use a variable.*
+*Note: we can't simply create a var of the description because the group's description needs to be a string literal.
+The way flutter runs its tests is peculiar and this is simply a limitation of it.
+If you try to use a var, the tests will fail to run.*

 2) Instead of using `test` we use `coralTestMockedApp`. *This is where the magic happens.*

-This will take in a mocked version of our app (where we are mocking the repository layer), and give us a `CoralTester` instead of a `WidgetTester`.
-The `CoralTester` will keep track of various things, like analytics, tap events, our expectations, etc. The `coralTestMockedApp` uses the information that our `CoralTester` is aggregating and turn it in to the gallery.
+This will take in a mocked version of our app (we mock the repository layer), and give us a `CoralTester` instead of a `WidgetTester`.
+The `CoralTester` will keep track of various things, like analytics, tap events, our expectations, etc. The `coralTestMockedApp` uses this information (that our `CoralTester` is aggregating) and turns it into the gallery.

-3) Because we passed in a mocked version of our app earlier, this special `tester.pumpApp()` function will start each test by opening our actually app.
+3) Because we passed in a mocked version of our app earlier, this special `tester.pumpApp()` function will create our App widget that can then be interacted with throughout our tests.

-*This means we no longer need to wrap our widgets in MaterialApp or test widgets in isolation.
-We always test the entire application as a whole and mock our way to the specific pathways we want to test.*
+*This means we no longer need to wrap our widgets in MaterialApp or test our widgets in isolation.
+We always test the entire application and mock our way to the specific pathways we want to test.*

 4) Everything we do in our tests will be inside of `tester.screenshot`.
 This is because every time we take a user action, we want to take a new screenshot to capture every moment along the user's journey.